National Committee on United States–China Relations: History

-Origins of the National Committee

 The National Committee on United States–China Relations was founded in 1966 by a coalition of academic "China watchers," civic, religious, and business leaders who were concerned with China's isolation and American apparent interest in maintaining that situation.
-A key figure in recruiting and organizing them was Cecil Thomas, a Secretary of the American Friends Service Committee.
-Thomas became its first executive director.
-The founders included figures in the China field such as Robert A. Scalapino, A. Doak Barnett, Alexander Eckstein, Lucian Pye.
-Their aim was to build a network from a broad political spectrum, committed to fostering open discussion and to improving U.S. policy toward China.
+Cecil Thomas, a Secretary of the American Friends Service Committee, was influential in recruiting and organizing them, and became the organization's first executive director.

-The committee was energized by helping to organize two groundbreaking conferences: the “Institute on China Today” held at University of California-Berkeley in 1964, and the “National Conference on the United States and China” in Washington, D.C. in 1965.
+The committee was energized by helping to organize two groundbreaking conferences: the “Institute on China Today” held at University of California, Berkeley in 1964, and the “National Conference on the United States and China” in Washington, D.C. in 1965.
 Together, they gave a platform to debate the reshaping of the approach towards China.
 There was heated disagreement among even the scholars, but figures such as Henry Luce and American businessmen argued against defenders of the policy.
 There was widespread interest from newspapers, television, and the general public.

-Several presidents had wanted to move closer to normalization of relations with China but faced resistance in Congress.
+Several presidents had wanted to move closer to normalization of relations with the PRC but faced resistance in Congress.
+In 1971, the committee hosted a roundtable featuring guest speakers from countries that had begun exchanges with China in advance of official diplomatic relations.
+Members of the committee expressed the view that like these countries, Americans could develop ad hoc cooperative relations with China.
 The committee's mission was to educate the public, but it soon found itself in the position to offer information and advice to President Lyndon B. Johnson and other political leaders.
 In 1972, it co-hosted the Chinese table tennis team's tour of the United States, a widely publicized event that captured world attention.
 The historic two-way exchange by American and Chinese table tennis teams became known as Ping Pong Diplomacy.